Road trip: Wisconsin's concrete art

 apparently is the world's largest scrap-metal sculpture.

-Dr. Evermor's Art Park is seven miles south of Baraboo, next to Delaney Surplus.
+Dr. Evermor's Sculpture Park is seven miles south of Baraboo, next to Delaney Surplus.
 Nothing is labeled, but visitors are free to wander and look when the park is open; check for hours.

 At M. Schettl Sales near Oshkosh, the overgrown grounds are a collection of salvaged oddities and statuary that include dragons, gargoyles, dinosaurs, circus animals, aliens and mermaids (though no guarantees, since they're for sale).
 The shop is at 5105 County Road S, south of Butte des Morts.